e-v-o-l-v-e/local-content-share/README.md

 # use tage :main_arm for ARM64 image (useful for apple silicon and raspberry pi)
 ```

-This will launch it as a daemon container and it would be reachable at port 80 on the host machine.
+This will launch the container as a daemon and it'll be reachable at port 80 on the host machine.